Sion Michel

 Sion Michel is an American cinematographer known for his feature film and commercial work.

 Education

 Sion Michel was born in the United States, and has also spent much of his life in Australia.
-Michel obtained an M.A. in Cinematography from the Australian Film, Television and Radio School in 1992.
+He was educated at the Australian Film Television and Radio School's Masters Program in Cinematography, receiving an M.A. in Cinematography in 1992.
 He has been actively working in cinematography and photography since the 1990s.
+He is an accredited member of the Australian Cinematographers Society (ACS) and is currently based in Los Angeles.

 Career

 Sion Michel has been an active cinematographer in the film industry since 1986.
-Michel was cinematographer for films such as The Old Way, Sons of the Neon Night, Heartfall Arises, Shanghai Noir, and Like a Dream.
+Michel was cinematographer for films such as The Old Way, Sons of the Neon Night, Heartfall Arises, Shanghai Noir, and Like a Dream, which he was nominated for best cinematography at the 46th Golden Horse Awards in 2009.
 Other production roles include cinematography work for the films Chasing Rabbits, WPPI 2013, and Laura Smiles.

+Michel has lensed feature films, music videos, commercials, and various documentaries.
+In 2002, he lensed the BBC documentary series Beyond the Fatal Shore, filmed across Australia, which received a British Academy Award nomination for Best Cinematography in 2002.
+Michel was 2nd unit Director of Photography on Memoirs of a Geisha, which was honored with the Academy Award for Best Cinematography in 2006.
+Most recently, he collaborated with cinematographer Dion Beebe on Michael, to be released in April 2026.

 Michel founded the film production company Mettafilm in 2005, where he currently serves as Director of Photography.

-Sion Michel is also a member of the Australian Cinematographers Society (ACS).
+His work includes the ensemble romance Hot Summer Days (2010), co-directed by Tony Chan and Wing Shya, which became the number one box office hit in China during the Chinese New Year; Beijing, New York (2015), directed by Rain Li; The Unbearable Lightness of Inspector Fan (2015), directed by Clara Law; and; Heartfall Arises (2016), directed by Ken Wu.
+He also lensed the Western thriller The Old Way (2023) for Saban Films and Lionsgate, directed by Brett Donowho and starring Academy Award winner Nicolas Cage.

+In 2025, his work Sons of the Neon Night screened at the Cannes Film Festival, premiering in the Midnight Screenings section.
+The film was directed by Juno Mak and starred Takeshi Kaneshiro, Sean Lau, Tony Leung Ka-fai, Louis Koo, and Gao Yuanyuan.

 Selected filmography

 Sion Michel's selected cinematography credits include: